My Grandfather's Son: Early life and education

-My Grandfather's Son begins with Thomas's birth, in rural Georgia in 1948, to Leola Anderson, a maid who earned $10 a week.
-Thomas's father abandoned the family when Thomas was a toddler.
-In first grade his mother sent him and his brother to live with his maternal grandfather, Myers Anderson, and his wife Christine in Savannah.
+My Grandfather's Son begins with Thomas's birth in rural Georgia in 1948 to Leola Anderson Thomas, a maid who earned $10 a week.
+Thomas's father, M.C.
+Thomas, abandoned the family when Thomas was a toddler.
+In first grade his mother sent him and his younger brother to live with his maternal grandfather, Myers Anderson, and his wife Christine in Savannah.
 Anderson, who Thomas and his brother came to call "Daddy", ran a small fuel oil business and kept a strict household.
 Thomas struggled with racism and segregation throughout his childhood.
 He attended all black schools until the 10th grade, when Anderson paid for Thomas to attend a Catholic boarding school.
 Thomas, who had been an altar boy throughout his childhood, wanted to be a priest and was one of only two black students at the school.
 Upon graduating, he began studying to be a priest, but gave up at the age of 19 because he was disappointed with the church's stance on racism.
 As a result of Thomas dropping out of school, his grandfather kicked him from the house.

 Thomas moved to Massachusetts to attend The College of the Holy Cross.
 One of his reasons for moving was the racism he had encountered as a child, and his belief that in the North he would be freed from that.
 Once there, he found Massachusetts to be plagued with latent racism and far from the utopia he had anticipated.
 Thomas excelled academically and socially at Holy Cross, graduating with honors and marrying his long-term girlfriend Kathy Ambush shortly after.
 He also began drinking steadily, a problem that would haunt him in later years.
 Thomas attended Yale Law School, graduating in 1974.